AjayAj0808/Agile-user-stories-portfolio/fitness-tracker.md

 📌 Project: Fitness Tracker

-User Story:
+## User Story
-As a fitness enthusiast, I want to track my daily calorie intake and expenditure in my fitness life so that I can achieve my fitness goals effectively.
+As a fitness user, I want to log my daily calorie intake and calories burned so that I can monitor my progress toward my fitness goals.

-Acceptance Criteria:
+## Acceptance Criteria

-User can input daily meals
+- User can enter meals with calorie values for a selected date

-System calculates total calories
+- System calculates total calories consumed per day
+- User can log exercises with estimated calories burned
+- System displays net calories by comparing calories consumed and calories burned

-User can view calorie target
+- User can view saved calorie and exercise data for previous dates

-System shows calorie deficit or surplus
+## Business Value
+This feature helps users make informed fitness decisions, stay consistent with their goals, and track daily health progress more effectively.

+## Priority
+High

+## Stakeholders
+- End User
+- Product Owner
+- Development Team
+- QA Team

+## Assumptions
+- User has access to a registered account
+- Calorie values are entered manually or selected from available options
-Data is stored for progress tracking
+- Data is stored securely and can be retrieved by date

-Business Value:
-Helps users make informed health decisions and maintain consistency in achieving fitness goals.